How to Install and Configure OpenSSH Server In Linux

 What is OpenSSH?

-This version of OpenSSH comes with many new features and patches, so if you already use OpenSSH for administering your machines, I suggest you to do an upgrade.
+The latest version is OpenSSH 9.3 which has been released on 15 March 2023 and comes with many new features and patches, so if you already use OpenSSH for administering your machines, I suggest you do an upgrade or install ssh from the source.

-The most important reason why should use OpenSSH tools over ftp and telnet is that all communications and user credentials using OpenSSH are encrypted, they are also protected from man in the middle attacks.
+The most important reason why one should use OpenSSH tools over ftp and Telnet is that all communications and user credentials using OpenSSH are encrypted, and they are also protected from man-in-middle attacks.
 If a third party tries to intercept your connection, OpenSSH detects it and informs you about that.

-5. Strong Authentication (Public Key, One-Time Password and Kerberos Authentication)
+• Strong Authentication (Public Key, One-Time Password, and Kerberos Authentication)

 To install OpenSSH, open a terminal and run the following commands with superuser permissions.